 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2015.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.
+Sum of all enrolled first-time = 278; includes one summer admit)

-Total first-time, first-year (freshman) men who applied 393 Total first-time, first-year (freshman) women who applied 552 Total: 945 Total first-time, first-year (freshman) men who were admitted 362 Total first-time, first-year (freshman) women who were admitted 518 Total: 880 Total full-time, first-time, first-year (freshman) men who enrolled 79 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total: 179 Total full-time, first-time, first-year (freshman) women who enrolled 100 Total part-time, first-time, first-year (freshman) women who enrolled 0
+Total first-time, first-year (freshman) men who applied 509 Total first-time, first-year (freshman) women who applied 858 (total: 1,367) Total first-time, first-year (freshman) men who were admitted 491 Total first-time, first-year (freshman) women who were admitted 842 (total: 1,333) Total full-time, first-time, first-year (freshman) men who enrolled 117 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total full-time, first-time, first-year (freshman) women who enrolled 158 (total full-time: 275) Total part-time, first-time, first-year (freshman) women who enrolled 1 (total part-time: 3)